quasiyoke/RandTalkBot/README.rst

 Contributing
 ------------

-We are glad to see your contributions to RandTalk.
+We are glad to see your contributions to Rand Talk.
 Our reward starts from 10 bonuses for you.

 Translations
 ^^^^^^^^^^^^